isteven/angular-multi-select/README.md

 Note
 --

-<br />ATTENTION: new version is coming -in about 1 or 2 weeks- so at the moment I won't be merging pull requests.
+<br />ATTENTION: new version is coming (in about 1 or 2 weeks) so at the moment I won't be merging pull requests.
 Instead I will manually add them into the version I am working on.
+<br /><br />I'm open to new ideas but will prioritize those which can serve greater good.
-<br /><br />Kindly let me know if you use this directive in your projects -just open a new issue in Github- or start the directive if you like it.
+<br /><br />Kindly let me know if you use this directive in your projects -just open a new issue in Github- or star the directive if you like it.
 It's a huge motivation for me.
 Thanks!

 Licence
 --